danielanywhere/SvgTools/README.md

 #### The Code-First Method Problem

 Over the past two decades, the software industry has drifted steadily, and now almost unavoidably, into what can only be described as a **code-first** approach to user interface creation.
 In practice, though, code-first is a gentle euphemism.
 A more honest and accurate description is that today's frameworks enforce a **code-only** tactic for UI design.
-The canonical form of any user interface is now invariably some variant of XML, XAML, JSX, HTML/CSS, or another declarative syntax.
+The canonical form of any user interface is now invariably some variant of XML, XAML, HTML/CSS, or another declarative syntax.
 Visual composition is no longer something you design, it's something you author as text.

 Even the most advanced UI frameworks reveal this bias.
 Many provide a preview window, but those previews often serve only as thin veneers over the underlying markup.
 They lag behind, render inconsistently, or fail outright unless the code is fully valid and correctly structured.
 Only a handful of frameworks make any meaningful attempt to offer visual-first editing tools, and among those, even fewer allow designers to actually begin with a blank visual canvas, which is the natural starting point for any creative visual medium.
 In nearly all of today's systems, the visual editor is treated not as the primary workspace but as an optional, secondary convenience.
 Possibly something you consult at the end to verify that the wall of code produced the form you imagined.